-Another email.
-Yes, another email about the sicknesses going around your kids’ school.
-Whooping Cough.
+Another note.
+Yes, another note about the illnesses going around your kids’ school.
+Croup.
 Strep.
 Influenza.
 RSV.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC reported that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the US.
-So how do you help ensure your family is safe?
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC said that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the United States.
+So what do you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant substances (cleaning solutions, inadequately maintained or unsanitary heating and cooling or humidification units, tobacco, etc)
+- Pollutant substances (cleaning solutions, inadequately maintained or unsanitary heating and cooling or humidification units, smoke, etc)

 So all this info – so what?
 What do you do?
-How can you make sure you and your children aren’t breathing sullied, disease-inducing air?
+How can you make sure you and your family aren’t breathing sullied, disease-inducing air?

 Get Proactive On Air Filtration

 Have you ever been mad and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
 Have you ever used water from the door of a refrigerator and had your thirst immediately satisfied?
-That’s the filter.
+That’s due to a filter.
 Filters keep toxicity in check and avoid troublesome ramifications.
-You filter your words for peace, you filter your water for health, why shouldn’t you filter your air?
+You filter your words for harmony, you filter your water for health, why shouldn’t you filter your air?

 Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s highly susceptible to disease.
-Even if there are no respiratory issues in your family, you’ll be instantly surprised by the almost instant change from a standard air filter to a High Efficiency one.
+Even if there aren’t any respiratory issues in your home, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency one.

 If you’re not sure if a high-grade air filtration system is the best system for you, there are many other options to help clean your family’s air.
 From basic air cleaners to electronic air cleaners, see below to help choose which air filtration and purification system is right for your family.